Oreseeker/funbox-showcase/README.md

 This project contains product cards  of cat food implemented in Vue.js, HTML5, CSS3.
 Each card has a hover and a selected states.
 While selected hover effects are a little bit different.
 In the selected state hover effect is applied after initial selection of the product card.
 Multiple cards can be selected at a time by clicking either on the card itself or the label "купи" under the card.
+Due to Russian case noun system card text differs for different values of displayed parameters.
+Images used are preloaded during mounting of the application to the DOM element (to avoid their shimmer associated with their load).

 Card information can be changed.
 Each card is a Vue component which accepts data object as a prop.
 Structure of this data object is the following: